ethereum-optimism/specs/specs/governance/gov-token.md

 as inherited from `ERC20Votes`.
 These functions are modified to forward the calls to the `Alligator` contract which implements the required logic.

-Partial delegation and subdelegations are handled by the `Alligator` contract.
-Partial delegation allows delegators to distribute their voting power among multiple delegatees in a fractional manner, while subdelegations enable delegatees to further delegate their received voting power to other delegatees based on predefined rules and constraints.
+With subdelegations, delegators can distribute their voting power among multiple delegatees in a fractional manner, while also allowing delegatees to further delegate their received voting power to other delegatees based on predefined rules and constraints.

 The `Alligator` contract maintains the necessary invariants, such as preventing circular delegation chains, ensuring vote